From subtropical splendour in Northland to beautiful blossoms down south, New Zealand’s gardens are at their best once winter’s departed.

 - Hamilton Gardens: Hungerford Cres, SH1, Hamilton (+64 7 838 6782)

 - Hobbiton: 501 Buckland Rd, Hinuera, Matamata (+64 7 888 1505)

 The Waikato River runs through Hamilton and there are a number of easy walks along the river through lovely riverside vegetation.
 Hamilton Gardens is also on the river’s edge, so take a stroll after your visit.

 Taranaki – Flowers and Forests

 With both mountain and coastal climates, Taranaki is one of New Zealand’s best gardening regions.
-The main gardening attraction here is the Taranaki Garden Spectacular (27 October – 5 November), with more than 40 public and private gardens open.
+The main gardening attraction here is the Taranaki Garden Festival (1 – 10 November 2019), with more than 40 public and private gardens open.
 Best known for its brilliant spring-flowering rhododendrons, the district also features some outstanding native forests and elegant public parks.

 Taranaki has a wealth of natural wonders, from the wild west coast beaches to the dramatic snow-capped peak of Mt Taranaki.
 One of the most unusual and atmospheric natural wonders is the Goblin Forest, a collection of kamahi trees with dramatically twisted and gnarled trunks and branches.
 Located in an area known as East Egmont, it feels like an elf might just be hiding behind each tree.